0000xFFFF/4chan-dl/README.md

   -d directory, --directory directory
                         directory to save files to
-  -o, --overwrite       if file exists with the same filename overwrite it -p, --postid          download file with post's id rather than posted filename
+  -o, --overwrite       if file exists with the same filename overwrite it -s, --skip            if file exists with the same filename skip it -p, --postid          download file with post's id rather than posted filename
 ```